banool/server-setup/README.md

 The plan of this repo is to set up all of my websites and services with Docker and Ansible.
 I have done automated server set up before in [my previous server-setup](https://github.com/banool/server-setup-old) repo, but that was all just janky shell scripts.
 Here we go!

 ## How to use
+Firstly, you need to set a million variables in vars.json.
+See fake_vars.json to see what kvs you need.

 ```
 export ANSIBLE_CONFIG=ansible.cfg
 ansible-galaxy install nginxinc.nginx